 Instructions

-Masala tea on cooktop
+Masala tea on stovetop

 - In a small pot add all the ingredients except milk.

-- Add milk and continue to heat until the tea starts boiling (it will rise up)
+- Add milk and continue to heat until the tea starts boiling (it will rise up).

 - Strain the masala tea into cups using a fine tea strainer.

-Masala tea in instant pot
+Masala tea in Instant Pot

-- In a small pot place all the ingredients and cover it with a lid
+- In a small pot place all the ingredients and cover it with a lid.

-- Keep the "keep warm" setting on
+- Keep the "keep warm" setting on.

 - Allow pressure to release naturally for 15 minutes and then release remaining pressure by moving the pressure release valve in venting position.